 The giant hogweed causes burns and blisters.
 Grapefruit juice interferes with many medicines.
 The chemicals that cause these effects are called furanocoumarins.

-Purple coneflowers, black-eyed Susans, and Michaelmas daisies are colourful members of the Aster family.
-Each flower is associated with some interesting facts.
+Purple coneflowers, black-eyed Susans, and Michaelmas daisies are members of the Aster family.
+Each plant has beautiful flowers and is associated with some interesting facts.

-An oral storytelling performance can be both entertaining and educational.
-Prose, poems, and songs can all tell a story.
+An oral storytelling performance can be entertaining and educational.
+Prose, poems, and songs can tell a story.
 Myths and traditional tales are often shared orally.

 The Selkirk Rex has a curly coat and an unusual appearance.
-The cat makes a friendly and often sweet pet that likes to play but has a calm personality.
+The cat makes a friendly, playful, but generally calm pet.
+Pompous Albert is a famous example.

-In winter, the Narcisse Snake Dens contain the world's largest concentration of red-sided garter snakes.
-The snakes are non-venomous and are sometimes kept as pets.
+In winter and spring, the Narcisse Snake Dens contain the world's largest collection of red-sided garter snakes.
+The species is sometimes kept as a pet.

 In some cases of amyotrophic lateral sclerosis (ALS), a protein called SOD1 is misfolded due to a gene mutation.
 In mice, a copper compound can prevent the misfolding.

-The sweet wormwood is a plant that produces a chemical called artemisinin.
-This is a great treatment for malaria, although there are signs of resistance to the drug.
+The sweet wormwood plant makes a chemical called artemisinin.
+This can be a great prescribed treatment for malaria.
+Signs of resistance to the drug have appeared.

 Rapamycin increases lifespan in mice, apparently by inhibiting a protein called mTOR.
-It may do the same in dogs and possibly in humans.
-It's currently being tested in pet dogs.
+It may do the same in dogs and perhaps in humans.
+It's being tested in pet dogs.

-The mucus that covers fish has several functions, including protection from multiple dangers and serving as food for young fish.
-The substance may also be useful for us.
+The mucus that covers fish has multiple functions.
+It protects the animals from specific dangers and in some species is food for the young fish.
+It may help us.

-Coral bleaching is an event in which corals lose their pigment and main source of food.
-It often causes corals to die.
-Oxybenzone in sunscreens may contribute to coral bleaching.
+During coral bleaching, corals lose their pigment and main source of food.
+They often die as a result.
+Oxybenzone in sunscreens may contribute to the process.

-Octopuses have fascinating abilities.
+Octopuses have fascinating features and abilities.
 Some have fins that help them move.
 Others demonstrate intelligence.
-The genome of one species is very unusual.
+The genome of one species is unusual.

-Still Creek in Burnaby Lake Regional Park is a beautiful place to visit.
-Himalayan balsam grows on the land beside the creek.
-This flowering plant can be invasive.
+Still Creek in Burnaby Lake Regional Park is a lovely place to visit.
+Himalayan balsam grows beside the creek.
+The plant is beautiful but often invasive.

-Bacteria in the genus Yersinia have major effects on our lives.
-One species causes bubonic, septicemic, and pneumonic plague.
+One species of bacteria in the genus Yersinia causes bubonic, septicemic, and pneumonic plague.
 Others cause foodborne illness.
-One may eventually help to treat cancer.
+One type might help to treat cancer.